 Compliance with laws, rules, regulations and relevant codes is integral to Remgro’s risk and opportunities management process.
 The Audit and Risk Committee is responsible to, inter alia, ensure that an appropriate compliance framework is in place, that non-compliance is reported and to review any major breach of relevant legal and regulatory requirements.
 The Social and Ethics Committee has also been mandated to monitor the effectiveness of compliance management in the Remgro Group.

 The Audit and Risk Committee monitors compliance with the Code of Ethics and addresses instances of fraud or irregularities.
 The Remgro Group has an effective anti-corruption, fraud prevention and detection process and ensures compliance and risk mitigation.
-There were no alleged incidents reported during the year.
+There were no alleged incidents, pertaining to Remgro, its officers and employees, reported during the year.

 During the year under review, the Board has reviewed Remgro’s Legal Compliance Policy and Framework in light of the principles and recommended practices of King IV.
 The Board has confirmed that there is sufficient management capacity and controls in place to ensure that all relevant laws and industry practices are complied with.
 The Legal Compliance Policy and Framework identifies which non-binding rules, codes and standards have been adopted by Remgro.

 The legal department updates management regularly on all changes in relevant legislation and regulations and legal compliance is managed and monitored on an ongoing basis and reported on to the Audit and Risk Committee.